wednightrides/wednightrides.github.io/how-we-ride.md

 1. **Roll past conflict**

     We are not a confrontational ride.
-There are occasionally times when we’ll briefly block traffic, to ensure everyone’s safety, but even then, we do it in a non-aggressive way.
-Do not swarm, block or trap cars, or engage with cars or people that are being assholes.
+Do not swarm, block or trap cars, or engage with cars or people that are being jerks.
 Let it go, keep us all safe.

 1. **Ride sober**